Withdrawals, Discontinue not fail (DNF or DC) and suspension

 If you drop a unit of study after the census date, but before week 7 of the semester it is considered as DNF or DC (discontinue not fail).

 This grade was formerly called "DNF".
-Under the new Sydney Student system, these grades are now called "DC".
+It is now called "DC".

 Units with a grade of DNF or DC is not considered in WAM or progression calculations.